NHMD/DataTool/README.md

 ## Configuration

-Edit file and update it according to your database settings:
+Edit this file and update it according to your database settings:

     server/config/environment/development.js